Peace officers and public officers are widely defined, and include:

 - You are not a resident of Canada.

-In addition to the immediate penalties resulting from a conviction for assaulting a peace officer, it can also have negative impacts on your future.
-You may have trouble securing employment in the field of your choice.
-This is especially the case for roles that require interacting with children, the elderly, or other vulnerable sectors of society.
-The lifelong criminal record that results from a conviction can also hinder immigration and travel, and can cause child custody issues.
+In addition to the immediate penalties resulting from an assaulting a peace officer conviction, the conviction can also have a negative impact on your future.
+For example, you may have trouble securing employment in the field of your choice.

-Defending Assaulting a Peace Officer Charges in Toronto
+Defending Assaulting A Peace Officer Charges in Saskatchewan

-What are the best defences to assaulting a peace officer charges in Toronto?
+What are the best defences to assaulting a peace officer charges in Saskatchewan?

-In assaulting a peace officer cases, the defences that may be available to you depend on the facts of your case.
+In assaulting a peace officer case, the defences that may be available to you depend on the facts of your case.

 In general, the best defences are: